bttarchive/download-segments/README.md

     - Only really useful if you don't want to create the .txt-file from the 2nd method and instead want to directly read the links + names from a Google-Sheets-Document.

 5. [Downloading multiple songs](https://github.com/bttarchive/download-segments#5-downloading-multiple-songs)
+    - Method to download the songs for your BTT-video.

 ## 1) Downloading a single video